 In addition, our need for cash to service our substantial existing debt may in the future restrict our ability to continue offering long-term installment plans to promote sales of equipment.
-As a result, our ability to continue benefiting from one of the key current drivers of total Company profits may be limited.
+As a result, our ability to continue benefiting from one of the current contributors to total Company profits may be limited.
 (See also "ITEM 5 OPERATING AND FINANCIAL REVIEW AND PROSPECTS" and specifically "Item 5D.2 Outlook");